Padum: People

+Demography

+2001 census of India population of Padum town is about 2,000 people.
+The traditional heart of the village is below the gompa and Palace khar (now in ruins) where two large chortens stand above old buildings.

+Culture

 Padum is largely inhabited by people of Tibetan descent who follow Tibetan Buddhism.
 There is also a sizable Muslim population that's been established for several centuries who share several aspects of Zanskari culture and origins.